SharnellGraham/Starwars-JsonAPI/README.md

-## Starwars-JsonAPI
+## Starwars-Jso
-Create a REST API with full CRUD operations using MongoDb, Mongoose and Express.js.
+Create a REST with full CRUD operations using MongoDb, Mongoose and Express.js.

 **Quick Start Guide**
-Clone the repository by running git clone https://github.com/SharnellGraham/Starwars-JsonAPI.git on your local machine terminal.
+Clone the repository by running git clone https://github.com/SharnellGraham/Starwars-Jso.git on your local machine terminal.
 Run npm install in the root folder of cloned directory to install all the dependencies.

 Use postman to run requests as needed.